abraunegg/onedrive/docs/usage.md

 * `sync_business_shared_items`
 * Creating, modifying, or deleting the `sync_list` file

-You may also use `--resync` if you believe the local state has become inconsistent with OneDrive.
-However, if you're simply unsure of your current sync status, consider running:
+You may also use `--resync` if you believe the local state has become inconsistent with online OneDrive state.
+However, if you only want to check the current sync status, run:
 ```text
 onedrive --display-sync-status
 ```